Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/06-aks-cluster.md

 ## Deploy the cluster

-Review "**parameters-main.json**" file and update the values as required.
-Please make sure to update the Microsoft Entra ID group IDs with ones created in Step 02 and kubernetesVersion in the parameters file.
+Review "**main.bicepparam**" file and update the values as required.
+Please make sure to update the Microsoft Entra ID group ID with the one created in Step 02 and kubernetesVersion in the parameters file.
 Once the files are updated, deploy using the Azure CLI or Azure PowerShell (code snippets are below).

-   > :warning: There are two groups you need to change in parameters-main.json:
+   > :warning: Update the admin group in main.bicepparam:
    >
    > * Admin group which will grant the role "Azure Kubernetes Service Cluster Admin Role".
-The parameter name is: *aksadminaccessprincipalId*.
-   > * Dev/User group which will grant "Azure Kubernetes Service Cluster User Role".
-The parameter name is: *aksadminaccessprincipalId*.
+The parameter name is: *aksAdminAccessPrincipalId*.

 The Kubernetes community releases minor versions roughly every three months.
 AKS has it own supportability policy based in the community releases.
 Before proceeding with the deployment, check the latest version reviewing the [supportability doc](https://learn.microsoft.com/azure/aks/supported-kubernetes-versions).
 You can also check the latest version by using the following command: